Does your technology vendor get a cash reward every time your business technology fails?

 We start with backup.
 We love backup.
 We back up all the things!
 We back up onsite, we back up offsite, we back up servers, and we back up desktops.
-Why do we love backup?
-It makes everything else a lot less stressful.
+Having backup on lock makes everything else a lot less stressful.
 Good backup means that no matter how bad things get, we can always go backwards to a time when things were working.
-For servers, we partner with Datto which is inarguably the best server backup vendor in the industry.
-Datto’s proprietary technology allows us to spin up a virtual copy of our customers entire server on premise or in the cloud so that we can recover faster, even in the event of catastrophes like fire or theft.
+For servers, our proprietary technology allows us to spin up a virtual copy of our customers entire server on premise or in the cloud so that we can recover faster, even in the event of physical destruction.